AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/custom-view-filter-grouping-samples/view-actual-hours-planned-hours-task-view.md

 content-type: reference
 product-area: reporting
 navigation-topic: custom-view-filter-and-grouping-samples
-title: View: Actual Hours over Planned Hours in task View
+title: View: Actual Hours over Planned Hours in the same column of a task View
 description: In this task view, the actual amount of hours recorded on a task are displayed over the hours planned for each task.
 ---

-# View: Actual Hours over Planned Hours in task View
+# View: Actual Hours over Planned Hours in the same column of a task View

 In this task view,&nbsp;the actual amount of hours recorded on a task are displayed over the hours planned for each task.